EIS: Enterprise Investment Scheme

 - A lifetime limit for the issuing company will be introduced to cap the maximum amount it can raise under the venture capital schemes.
 This limit will be £12 million for most companies, but there will be an enhanced £20 million for ‘knowledge intensive’ companies.

-- EIS relief will not be available for share issues in companies which have been trading for more than 7 years (10 for knowledge intensive companies), unless:
+- EIS relief will not be available for share issues in companies which have been trading for more than seven years (ten for knowledge intensive companies), unless condition A, B or C is met:

-- The maximum number of employees will increase to 499 (previously 249) for ‘knowledge intensive’ companies.
+- The maximum number of employees will increase to 499 for ‘knowledge intensive’ companies.

 - A restriction on existing shareholders claiming relief will be introduced, and going forward an existing shareholder will only be able to claim relief if all of the existing shares: